-The versatility of the best 2-in-1 laptops is unsurpassed.
-Even with the jaw-dropping performance of Apple's new M1 Pro/Max-powered MacBook Pros, there is no match to what these hybrid notebooks can offer when it comes to adaptability and usability.
+Whether you're going back to school, college or university soon, the versatility of the best 2-in-1 laptops is unsurpassed.
+Even with the jaw-dropping performance from the likes of Apple's M2-powered MacBook (opens in new tab), there's no match to what these hybrid notebooks can offer when it comes to adaptability and usability.

 Not all 2-in-1 laptops work the same way, however.
 Apart from the differences in size and specs, the hybrid functionality differs from one device to another.
 Many 2-in-1s rely on their hinges to go from laptop mode to tablet mode while some come with a detachable keyboard and trackpad that allows them to feel much more like a traditional tablet.
 A handful, like the Microsoft Surface Laptop Studio, boast an easel-inspired design, which might be more conducive to design work.

 Besides the design, it’s also important to consider the availability of ports and card slots, screen resolution and color support, and naturally, the innards.
 Bear in mind that most 2-in-1 laptops need to stay as thin as possible, sacrificing space that could have been used to put in a discrete graphics card, let alone a powerful one.
 So, if you’re looking to use your laptop to stitch together 10-minute 4K videos or edit 50 or more high-resolution images at once daily, save yourself a lot of time and hair-pulling frustration and get a laptop with heftier internals instead.

 Otherwise, the best 2-in-1 laptops offer more than enough power and versatility for all your computing needs.
 Here are our top picks...

 The best 2-in-1 laptops in 2022(opens in new tab)